Walter Andrae

 Walter Andrae (February 18, 1875 – July 28, 1956) was a German archaeologist and architect born near Leipzig.
-He was part of the mission that stole the Ishtar Gate out of Iraq in the 1910s.

 Career

 Archaeologist

+Andrae initially studied architecture at the Dresden University of Technology, where he befriended a younger student, Julius Jordan, with a life-changing effect on him.

-He initially studied architecture, and in 1898 participated in an archaeological dig at Babylon under the leadership of Robert Koldewey (1855–1925), where he played an influential role in the smuggling of the Ishtar Gate out of the country.
+In 1898, Andrae participated in an archaeological dig at Babylon under the leadership of Robert Koldewey (1855–1925).
+He played an influential role in the smuggling of the Ishtar Gate out of the country.
 From 1903 to 1914, he directed the excavation of the ancient Assyrian capital of Assur.
 During this time period, he also performed archaeological excavations at Hatra and Shuruppak.
 Another significant archaeological site that he was involved in was the Hittite city of Sam'al.

 Museum curator and director

 In 1921 Andrae became curator of the Vorderasiatisches Museum Berlin, where from 1928 to 1951 he served as its director.
-Starting in 1923, he taught classes in architectural history at the Technische Universität Berlin.
+Starting in 1923, he taught classes in architectural history at Technische Universität Berlin.